A fast-growing and relatively affordable Thames Gateway district situated east of Belvedere and across the river from

 As a consequence of its military significance, Erith was the target of heavy bombing during the Second World War and was radically redeveloped afterwards.
 A concrete pier was built in 1957 and the Pier Hotel was demolished to make way for warehouses.

-More historic buildings were lost in the 1960s but a few remain, notably the White Hart (currently an African and continental restaurant), St John’s church and Erith library.
+More historic buildings were lost in the 1960s but a few remain, notably the White Hart (currently an African and continental restaurant), St John’s church and the Carnegie Building (former Erith library).

 In 1999 a Morrisons supermarket was built on the site of the old deep wharf, retaining the pier and reviving a disused industrial part of the riverside.
 In 2004 funding was secured for a regeneration scheme that included a public art project.

 The decline of industry has freed up large areas for residential development.
-Flats, townhouses and maisonettes have sprung up all over the town in recent years, such as the block shown in the photo on the right.
+Flats, townhouses and maisonettes have sprung up all over the town in recent years.

 Mainly because of its remoteness, Erith has some of the lowest property prices in the London area, both for houses and flats.
 Research published by the Londonist in 2013 – based on Zoopla data – found London’s cheapest bricks-and-mortar home at that time was a ground floor studio flat in Erith, for which “offers in excess of £60,000” were being sought.
 Of course things have changed a lot since then and absolutely nowhere in London is cheap anymore – but Erith is still considerably less expensive than most parts.

 However, Erith’s low-lying situation beyond the Thames flood barrier may make it increasingly prone to flooding if global warming causes the expected rise in sea levels.

 Alexander Selkirk, the real-life inspiration for Robinson Crusoe, arrived back at Erith in 1711 after being rescued from his desert island.
 He is remembered (or at least Daniel Defoe’s portrayal is remembered) in the names of Friday Road and Crusoe Road.